What is Machining?

-In a previous blog we focused on the future of 3D printing, also known as additive manufacturing.
-Stacking layers upon layers of material to form a 3D object.
+In a previous blog, we focused on the future of 3D printing, also known as additive manufacturing.
+Additive manufacturing requires stacking layers upon layers of material to form a 3D object.
 Machining is another method of producing the same object.
 Instead of adding material, removing material achieves the desired form.
 You could say 3D printing is like laying bricks while machining is like sculpting.

 The desired form of the material will determine what type of tools you’ll need for the job.
 The two basic types of cutting tools are single point and multi-point tools.
 Use single point tools for turning, boring, and planing.
 Use multi-point tools for milling and drilling.
 It is imperative to properly use and maintain the cutting tools for quality purposes.
 Unfortunately, proper upkeep of machinery and tooling is where it can get costly.